djndl1/CSNotes/os/concepts/processes_threads.md

     ret
 ```

+In essence, what these solutions do is this: when a process wants to enter its
+critical region, it checks to see if the entry is allowed.
+If it is not, the
+process just sits in a tight loop waiting until it is.

-Busy waiting may encounter the _priority inversion problem_.
+Busy waiting may encounter the _priority inversion problem_ (the lower-priority
+process in its critical section may not be scheduled to run while the higher-priority process is busy waiting).

 ### IPC that blocks